gbouras13/pharokka/README.md

   <img src="img/pharokka_workflow.png" alt="pharokka Workflow" height=600>
 </p>

 `pharokka` uses [PHANOTATE](https://github.com/deprekate/PHANOTATE), the only gene prediction program tailored to bacteriophages, as the default program for gene prediction.
-[Prodigal](https://github.com/hyattpd/Prodigal) is also available as an alternative.
+[Prodigal](https://github.com/hyattpd/Prodigal) implemented with [pyrodigal](https://github.com/althonos/pyrodigal) and [Prodigal-gv](https://github.com/apcamargo/prodigal-gv) implemented with [pyrodigal-gv](https://github.com/althonos/pyrodigal-gv) are also available as alternatives.
 Following this, functional annotations are assigned by matching each predicted coding sequence (CDS) to the [PHROGs](https://phrogs.lmge.uca.fr), [CARD](https://card.mcmaster.ca) and [VFDB](http://www.mgc.ac.cn/VFs/main.htm) databases using [MMseqs2](https://github.com/soedinglab/MMseqs2).
 As of v1.4.0, `pharokka` will also match each CDS to the PHROGs database using more sensitive Hidden Markov Models using [PyHMMER](https://github.com/althonos/pyhmmer).
 Pharokka's main output is a GFF file suitable for using in downstream pangenomic pipelines like [Roary](https://sanger-pathogens.github.io/Roary/). `pharokka` also generates a `cds_functions.tsv` file, which includes counts of CDSs, tRNAs, tmRNAs, CRISPRs and functions assigned to CDSs according to the PHROGs database.
 See the full [usage](#usage) and check out the full [documentation](https://pharokka.readthedocs.io) for more details.

 ## Pharokka v 1.5.0 Update (27 August 2023)